 Custodial credit risk related to deposits is the risk that, in the event of the failure of a financial institution, the Corporation's deposits or collateral securities might not be recovered.
-Under Puerto Rico statutes, public funds deposited in commercial banks must be fully collateralized for the amount deposited more than federal depository insurance (\$250,000 on June 30, 2021).
+Under Puerto Rico statutes, public funds deposited in commercial banks must be fully collateralized for the amount deposited more than federal depository insurance (\$250,000 on June 30, 2022).

 All securities pledged as collateral are held by the Secretary of Treasury of the Commonwealth.
-As of June 30, 2021, the Corporation had approximately \$409.1 million in depository balance with a financial institution, which were insured and/or collateralized.
+As of June 30, 2022, the Corporation had approximately \$502.7 million and \$109.9 million in depository balance with a financial institution and a fiduciary institution, which were insured and/or collateralized.